Elite College Admissions,

 Remarkable Student Outcomes

-Through his prior education firm and ThreeEQ, Mr. Ma’s private mentees have achieved strong outcomes, including admission to all eight Ivy League universities—Brown, Columbia, Cornell, Dartmouth, Harvard, Penn/Wharton, Princeton, and Yale—as well as Stanford, MIT, Caltech, UC Berkeley (Engineering), and other leading U.S. institutions including Duke, UChicago, Northwestern, Johns Hopkins, Carnegie Mellon, Georgetown, Vanderbilt, Babson, Rice, NYU, UMichigan, UT Austin, etc. We have also helped students gain admission to top UK universities, including Oxford, Cambridge, and Imperial.
+Through his prior education firm and ThreeEQ, Mr. Ma’s private mentees have achieved admission to all eight Ivy League universities (Brown, Columbia, Cornell, Dartmouth, Harvard, Penn/Wharton, Princeton, and Yale), as well as Stanford, MIT, Caltech, UC Berkeley (Engineering), USC, UCLA, Carnegie Mellon, Georgetown, Duke, UChicago, Northwestern, NYU, Johns Hopkins, Vanderbilt, and other leading U.S. institutions.

 .